 Chewing Gum is Full of Chemicals and Artificial Sweeteners

-It is surprising how some caregivers who would never dream of giving a child a diet soda don’t think twice about doling out sugarless gum with similar neurotoxic sweeteners.
+It is surprising how some caregivers who would never dream of giving a child a diet soda don’t think twice about doling out sugarless gum with similar potential for neurotoxicity.

-If you are already suffering from digestive complaints of any kind, gum chewing should definitely be avoided!
+And, if you already suffer from digestive complaints, gum chewing should definitely be avoided!

 Given that gum chewing is commonly used to relieve stress, Dr. Sinn suggests other methods for reducing tension such as squeezing a ball, relaxation techniques or regular exercise to avoid the risk of chronic jaw problems.